Jnana Yoga (Complete Works of Swami Vivekananda Vol II)

 depth of human soul) which is the common ground/material.
 Ancient sages discovered this centre.

-an old custom, and the Vedic sacrifices were of this nature.'
+holy was simply an old custom, and the Vedic sacrifices were of this nature.'
 Desires obstruct our vision of Truth.
 Religion is a fact to be experienced

 and not argument.
 'The question as to whether this world exists or not has not yet been decided, and the debate between the idealists